U.S. flag

 Brewery Book Club (Lamplighter)

-You’re invited to our May Brewery Book Club, where Lamplighter and the Cambridge Public Library team up to highlight contemporary works from marginalized voices while having a beer.
+You’re invited to our September Brewery Book Club, where Lamplighter and the Cambridge Public Library team up to highlight contemporary works from marginalized voices while having a beer.
 We meet at Lamplighter Brewing Co., 284 Broadway, in the back taproom.
-This month we’ll read Women's Hotel by Daniel M. Lavery.
-Copies of the book are available at the Main Library in Cambridge, at 449 Broadway.
+This month we’ll read The Reformatory by Tananarive Due.
+Copies of the book are available at the Main Library Q&A Desk.
 The e-book and digital audiobook can be borrowed through the Libby app.
 We’ll gather in the Lamplighter back taproom to discuss the book, what we learned from it, what we found ourselves touched by, and all other thoughts.
-REGISTER HERE
+Register here.

 Page was last modified on 7/24/2023 8:07 PM